Applying for a passport or ID card at Schiphol

 How can you pay?

-At the Schiphol passport desk you can only pay with a debit card or credit card.
+At the passport desk at Schiphol you can only pay with a debit card or credit card.
 However, Visa Electron and American Express are not accepted.
 Payment in cash is not possible.

 How long will it take?

-Your passport or ID card will be ready in about three working days.
+Your passport or ID card will be ready in about two working days.

 It may take longer if: